Score-Regularized Joint Sampling with Importance Weights for Flow Matching: Introduction

 \paragraph{Empirical validation.} We evaluate our method comprehensively.
 For accurate diagnosis, we first test on a Gaussian mixture model, where the true density (under IID sampling) is available in closed form.
-Our method improves sample diversity and quality and yields more accurate importance-weight estimates and semantic estimation.
-We then evaluate advanced conditional flow-matching models: Stable Diffusion 3.5 Medium~\cite{DBLP:conf/icml/EsserKBEMSLLSBP24} for text-to-image generation and FLUX.1-Fill-dev~\cite{DBLP:journals/corr/abs-2506-15742} for image inpainting.
-Although training residual velocity fields for these large models is infeasible due to computational cost, our method improves coverage of the output distribution as a plug-in.
-Across these tasks, our approach produces diverse, high-quality samples and accurate importance weight and expectation estimation, and demonstrates potential gains for large models.
+Our method improves sample diversity and quality and yields more accurate importance-weight estimates and debiases expectation estimation.
+We then evaluate advanced conditional flow-matching models: Stable Diffusion 3.5 Medium~\citep{DBLP:conf/icml/EsserKBEMSLLSBP24} for text-to-image generation and FLUX.1-Fill-dev~\citep{labs2025flux1kontextflowmatching,flux2024} for image inpainting, where our method improves coverage of the output distribution as a plug-in via score-based regularization.
+Across these tasks, our approach produces diverse, high-quality samples and accurate importance-weight estimates that debias expectation estimation, and demonstrates potential gains for large models.

-Our contribution can be summarized as follows: \begin{itemize} \item \textbf{A non-IID sampling for flow matching.} We propose a framework for joint, non-IID sampling in flow matching models, enabling efficient expectation estimation under fixed sampling budgets. \item \textbf{Score-based diversity regularization.} We constrain diversity directions using model scores to maintain sample quality while enhancing coverage. \item \textbf{Importance weighting for joint samples.} We introduce the first method to compute unbiased importance weights for non-IID flow samples. \end{itemize}
+\textbf{Contribution and Significance.} We propose a non-IID sampling framework for flow matching.
+We constrain diversity directions using model scores to maintain sample quality while enhancing coverage.
+For unbiased expectation estimation, we further introduce a novel method to compute importance weights for non-IID flow samples.
+The correctness of the proposed method is theoretically proven, followed by comprehensive empirical validation of its effectiveness.
+By open-sourcing our code, this work facilitates the management of the diversity--quality trade-off of flow matching generative models and effective importance weight estimation for unbiased expectation estimation, all of which are fundamental and important in flow matching generative models.